mcuneyttopbas/Order-Load-Business-Intelligence/README.md

 Please consider that **main file** has to be the last one. <br><br>
 Congrulations!
 You will find your .exe file in a folder named **"dist"**.
 ### Possible Errors
 When I converted  my project to app, I recognized that my script was not able to find my .txt and .png files.
-After I relocate the them to folder which .exe file stays, It solved.<br>
+After I relocate the them to folder which .exe file stays, It solved.<br><br>
 For more possible errors check the [documentation](https://pyinstaller.readthedocs.io/en/stable/when-things-go-wrong.html)
 ## How to Contribute ?